JokingPhantom/tp2notes/README.md

 # tp2notes
 This build should be helpful for pushing to high level infs before unlocking forge.
 Not suitable for getting to the first infinity.
-Suitable for game version 0.8.4
+Suitable for game version 0.8.4.
+Tested to 110k infs.

 # Version 5.2 R15 Inf Push Preforge